StarbirdTech/AI-Blueprints/deep-learning/question-answering-with-bert/README.md

 ```
 5. Complete the training evaluation of the model.
 6. Create a question-answering pipeline from transformers and pass the model to it.

-7. Integrate MLflow
+### 2 ▪ Run the Notebook
+Run the following notebook `/register-model.ipynb`:
+1. Log Model to MLflow
+2. Fetch the Latest Model Version from MLflow
+3. Load the Model and Run Inference

-### 2 ▪ Deploy
+### 3 ▪ Deploy
-1. Run the following notebook `/question_answering_with_BERT.ipynb`(The same deployment can be achieved by running the deploy.py file):
+1. Run the following notebook `/register-model.ipynb`:
 2. Navigate to **Deployments > New Service** in AI Studio.
 3. Name the service and select the registered model.
 4. Choose an available model version and configure it with **GPU acceleration**.